The best Sony portrait lenses

 Best Sony portrait lenses – Full frame cameras

-I’ll present you here the best Sony lenses for full frame cameras.
-As usually, choices had to be made and all available lenses will not be listed here.
+Here, I’ll go through the best Sony lenses for full-frame cameras.
+As usual, choices had to be made and all available lenses will not be listed here.
 You can have a look at our complete article about Sony FE lenses, where you’ll find a list with all lenses (Sony and third-party brands) usable on this mount.
-Lenses are listed by focal length (from 35 to 135mm) and from the “best” to the “least best” one.
+Lenses are listed by focal length (from 35 to 135mm) and from the “best” to the least recommended.

 The 35mm focal length